 After completing the learning module involving interacting with these four stations, 84.3% of the students strongly agreed that the use of the Anatomage Table improved their understanding of cardiovascular anatomy.
 For instance, students could perform layer-by-layer dissection and photo-realistically visualized the spatial relations of internal anatomy structures in various viewing 3D planes on the Table.

-Providing 3D visualization for the cardiac cycle and spatial relations of cardiac structures are just a few of what heart simulation technology can bring to cardiovascular anatomy teaching.
-In the next blog post, we will further explore how other technologies can offer unique perspectives to cardiovascular anatomy learning.
+Providing 3D visualization for the cardiac cycle and spatial relations of cardiac structures are just a few of what cardiac simulation technology can bring to cardiovascular anatomy teaching.